out4b/cdif/README.md

 Device presentation
 -------------------
 Some kinds of IoT devices, such as IP cameras, may have their own device presentation URL for configuration and management purpose.
 To support this kind of usage, CDIF implemented a reverse proxy server to help redirect HTTP traffics to this URL.
 By doing this, the actual device presentation URL would be hidden from external network to help improve security.
 If the device has a presentation URL, its device model spec would have "devicePresentation" flag set to true.
-After the device successfully connected through CDIF's connect API, this presentation page is mounted and can be accessed from below URL:
+After the device successfully connected through CDIF's connect API, its presentation URL is mounted on CDIF's RESTful interface and can be uniformly accessed from below URL:

     http://gateway_host_name:3049/device-control/<deviceID>/presentation/

 For now only ONVIF devices support this kind of usage.
-But this concept should be extensible to any device modules who want to host their own presentation page, given they implemented the internal getDeviceRootUrl() interface.
+But this concept should be extensible to any device or manufacturer modules who want to host their own presentation page, given they implemented the internal getDeviceRootUrl() interface which returns the reverse proxy server's root URL.
 Please refer to [cdif-onvif-manager](https://github.com/out4b/cdif-onvif-manager) module for more information.

 Notes
 -----